Transcript: Dietary Theory of Alzheimer’s

 One of the great remaining medical mysteries is what’s behind the dramatic rise in Alzheimer’s disease.
-In a century we basically went from no Alzheimer’s to the 7th leading cause of death in the United States, currently afflicting 5 million Americans.
+In a century, we basically went from no Alzheimer’s to the seventh leading cause of death in the United States, currently afflicting five million Americans.
 A provocative theory was published last year in the Journal of the American College of Nutrition.

-Alzheimers has become an epidemic.
-1 in 10 of us in our 60’s.
-1 in 5 of us in our 70’s, and nearly 1 in 3 of us in our 80s will develop Alzheimer’s disease.
+Alzheimer’s has become an epidemic.
+One in ten of us in our 60s.
+One in five of us in our 70s, and nearly one in three of us in our 80s will develop Alzheimer’s disease.

-This reseracher blames three things that developed countries have done over the last half century or so: started using copper plumbing for our water supply, started taking lots of supplements—like multivitamins with copper, and started eating too much meat.
-So he suggests we test our water for copper, throw out any supplements with copper in them, and then, in terms of diet to prevent Alzheimers, number 3, reduce meat intake, since the copper in meat is much better absorbed.
-So yeah, blaming meat may actuallybe right—but, this new theory goes, it’s not prions, the damaging agent in meat may be copper.
+This researcher blames three things that developed countries have done over the last half century or so: started using copper plumbing for our water supply; started taking lots of supplements—like multivitamins with copper; and started eating too much meat.
+So he suggests we test our water for copper, throw out any supplements with copper in them, and then, in terms of diet to prevent Alzheimers, number three, reduce meat intake—since the copper in meat is much better absorbed.
+So yeah, blaming meat may actually be right—but, this new theory goes, it’s not prions; the damaging agent in meat may be copper.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.